cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-odyssey.md

 {% include toc title="Table of Contents" %}

-This jailbreak is compatible with all iOS devices from 13.0 to 13.7.
+This jailbreak is compatible with A8(X) &amp A9(X) devices from 13.0 - 13.5 and all other iOS devices from 13.0 to 13.7.
 {: .notice--primary}

 Odyssey is a [semi-untethered jailbreak](/types-of-jailbreak#semi-untethered-jailbreaks){:target="_blank"}, meaning it requires a app to re-apply the exploit after a reboot.
 Click the link to learn more.